sri8harsha/vedark/API_SETUP.md

 ## OpenAI API Configuration

-To enable dynamic, grade-appropriate question generation, you need to configure your OpenAI API key.
+To enable dynamic, grade-appropriate question generation based on user preferences (grade, subject, topic, difficulty), you need to configure your OpenAI API key.

 ### Step 1: Get Your OpenAI API Key
 1. Go to [OpenAI Platform](https://platform.openai.com/api-keys)
 2. Sign in or create an account
 3. Click "Create new secret key"
-4. Copy the generated API key
+4. Copy the generated API key (it starts with "sk-")

 ### Step 2: Configure the API Key
 1. Create a `.env` file in the root directory of your project